D. Sankey Limited - Terms & Conditions of Business

 (iii) Where the client failed to pay the full price of the contract and any properly payable additional costs and any interest due within six months of the date upon which the same fell due;

-(iv) Where the property has not been kept in a good and proper state of maintenance including, by way of example only, maintenance of rain water goods and disposal systems, soil and waste disposal, hot and cold water systems, internal and external ground levels relative to damp-proofing courses and internal floor levels, adequate subfloor through ventilation and general structure of the property;
+(iv) Where the property has not been kept in a good and proper state of maintenance including, by way of example only, maintenance of rain water goods and disposal systems, soil and waste disposal, hot and cold water systems, internal and external ground levels relative to damp-proofing causes and internal floor levels, adequate subfloor through ventilation and general structure of the property;

 (v) Where the moisture content in any timber treated by the company has been allowed to exceed 20% at any time subsequent to the treatment by the company;